 His sudden death three years later resulted in Khalid bin Barghash assuming the position of Sultan – crucially, without the required approval of Britain for accession.

-British officials, who had their own preference in Hamud bin Muhammed, demanded Khalid stand down - demands which were refused, despite opportunities for him to give up his position.
+British officials, who had their own preference in Hamoud bin Muhammed, demanded Khalid stand down – demands which were refused, despite opportunities for him to give up his position.

 These actions were viewed by Britain as provocative, and preparations began to wage war.

-Meanwhile, Britain brought just over 1000 ground troops and five Naval warships which had began to gather in the area on August 25th.
+Meanwhile, Britain brought just over 1,000 ground troops and five naval warships which had begun to gather in the area on 25 August.

-Afterwards, Hamud bin Muhammed was appointed the new Sultan, bringing to an end the shortest ever war in military history.
+Afterwards, Hamoud bin Muhammed was appointed the new Sultan, bringing to an end the shortest ever war in military history.